StJonas/Docker-Tutorial/readme.md

 ```

 The build command tells Docker to build the app in the current directory.
 Port 8000 is specified for the frontend and a depends_on attribute is added.
 This ensures that the backend service starts before the frontend service.
 Lastly, the backend network is attached.
-The network is used by the frontend to communicate with the redis database, this way, the backend does not have to be exposed to the public.
+The frontend uses the network to communicate with the redis database, this way, the backend does not have to be exposed to the public.

 Moreover, the backend is set up using a redis:alpine image.
 A volume is attached to persist data and the network is added: